sunye23/UnSeg/README.md

-# UnSeg
-[NeurIPS 2024] UnSeg: One Universal Unlearnable Example Generator is Enough against All Image Segmentation
+# UnSeg: One Universal Unlearnable Example Generator is Enough against All Image Segmentation [NeurIPS 2024]

 Code is coming soon.
 Thanks for your attention and patience.